Toxic Link Identification and Removal at Scale: A Technical SEO Guide

 • Over-optimized anchor text involves using the same exact-match keywords repeatedly in backlinks.
 This tactic, often used to manipulate search rankings, is a clear sign of potentially toxic links.

 • Irrelevant or unnatural anchor text can also indicate a problem.
-For example, a law firm receiving a backlink with the anchor text "best cat food" is irrelevant and potentially harmful.
+For example, a law firm getting a backlink with the anchor text "best cat food" is irrelevant and potentially harmful.

 • Exact-match anchor text from low-quality sources is especially dangerous.
 If a website with a high Spam Score uses the anchor text "best personal loans" to link to a financial institution, the financial institution should investigate and disavow the link.